eviedense/CI.SI/WRITING/PART 1 - VENDETTA (REVISED).md

 -

-# 2
-# BEACON OF ILLINOIS
-### CHICAGO, ILLINOIS, U.S.A
-### 1:51AM, CST
-### SEPTEMBER 29TH, 2033
-#### CISILA J. SIVETA, 24

-Cisila gently sipped her tea.
+Only an hour later, Cisila gently sipped her tea.
 Her shoulder, leg, and stomach had been patched up.
 The bullets lodged in there had been removed.
 She wasn't sure how, as Dani had put her out cold before they bothered.
 Cisila wasn't going to bother thinking about what Dani did- all she was concerned with was her leg.
 It wouldn't let her get up, still, so she was stuck sitting in the Lighthouse.
 She put the teacup back down on its plate and leaned back in the old armchair she was sitting in, and her eyes scanned the circular interior of the first floor of the lighthouse.
 It was rather dim, and cluttered.
 Old furniture took up every corner, stacked up and useless.
 But a few pieces of furniture still sat freely, such as Cisila's chair and the table next to her.
 A small workbench was propped up against a wall, tools and parts strewn about its countertop.
 A dim kitchen inset on the other side of the floor sat quietly, its sink filled with still unwashed dishes.
 A few steps away from it, the spiral staircase that went up to the top of the lighthouse stood in the shadows.
 Cisila had only been up there a few times, and it was usually during the day. *Maybe I could head up there if I get up...* She thought, and she tried to move her leg a bit.
 Suddenly, she felt the life in it return.
 She pushed her foot down and bounced her leg, beginning to feel the pins and needles as if she'd been sitting on her leg for an hour.
 As she tried to get her leg to feel normal again, her phone buzzed.
 Pulling it out, Cisila saw that she had gotten a message- from Mikhail.
 Her ex.
 "Huh...?"
 She mumbled to herself.
 Why was Mikhail messaging her?
 They didn't really talk to each other anymore, but it wasn't because of anything bad.
 Cisila had just realized that they didn't work.
 Something felt off to her.
 But that was neither here nor there, so she opened up the message and read it. *"Sorry for random message at this time.
 How are you?"* Mikhail had typed.
 Her eyes scanned the message, *Little weird...* but she thought no more of it, and responded. *"Doing good.
 Little tired from tonight, but it's nothing to worry about."* Before she tapped the send button, she added on, *"Why the sudden message?"* to the end of her own.
 Pushing send, she put her phone down again and looked down at her leg.
 The feeling of pins and needles were slowly fading away, and she could feel her leg again.
 Cisila rubbed her eyes and slowly got up, shoving her phone into her cargo pants' pocket.

 She walked slowly over to the stairs and put her foot onto the first step.
 Climbing up the stairs slowly, the metal steps creaked underneath her.
 One step after the other, she went higher and higher, around and around, before getting to the top.
 The giant light and its controls stood dormant in the lantern room, but she just ignored them.
 Turning the handle on the door to the gallery deck, she stepped outside.
 The cold air of the night hit her immediately, and Cisila noticed that it had stopped raining.
 In fact, pretty quickly, the clouds had cleared.
 The moon was reflecting light brightly.
 The lighthouse was situated a fair bit away from Chicago, and from here, Cisila could see Lake Michigan in all its glory, and, if she took a few steps to the left, she could see Chicago.
 Quietly staring at the Lake, she sighed.
 Dejectedly, she pulled out her phone again.
 It was almost two in the morning- she'd either have to leave soon, or forget going to work tomorrow. *And not going to work tomorrow means...* Cisila's brain started to say to her, but she shut the thought down.
 A small piece of anxiety bubbled in her stomach as her brain forcefully reminded her.
 And then when she realized she'd have to get up in the morning...Cisila felt extremely tired, out of nowhere. *Two in the morning.* She reminded herself.
 Dejectedly, she pulled a lighter out of her back pocket and followed up by pulling a small pack of cigarettes out of one her cargo pants' lower pockets.
 Opening it, she saw there was only one cig left.
 She stared at it, and her brain quickly flew through whether or not she should take it. *Take it.
 Don't take it.
 Take it.
 Don't take it.* It was like fighting a losing battle uphill.
 Relenting, she raised the pack to her mouth and bit down lightly on the end of the last cigarette, before withdrawing the pack.
 Cisila raised the lighter to the tip of the cig, and flicked the spark wheel. *Flick.* One firm spark caused a flame to burst out, and she lit the cigarette, hiding the flame with her free hand.
 As she quietly stood there smoking, her phone buzzed again.
 Pulling it out, she saw that Mikhail had replied.
 She blinked slightly at how bright her phone was (*Should turn that down...*), before reading Mikhail's new message. *"Don't mean to scare you, but it doesn't look like you're home.
 You OK?"* Cisila's brow furrowed as she read this. *What the hell?* She drew her phone closer to her face, *I'm not hallucinating, right?* Scanning the message again, she used her free hand to pull the cig out of her mouth again, letting out a cloud of smoke.
 Quickly, she texted Mikhail back. *"Are you AT my apartment?
 Why are you there?"* And she tapped send.
 Almost immediately, Mikhail started to type, as indicated by the three bubbles. *"Yeah.
 I wanted to check up on you.
 Sorry."*